bo0ts/mango/doc/source/cpp/extending-mango-os-layers.rst

 straightforward manner.

-If you wish to develop an additional intermediate OS layer, your best reference is the mango_on_glut source file which can be found at mango_on_glut/src/mango_on_glut.cpp relative to the root of the source-code package.
+If you wish to develop an additional intermediate OS layer, your best reference is the mango_on_glut source file which can be found at *mango_on_glut/src/mango_on_glut.cpp* relative to the root of the source-code package.
 Your code will need to accomplish the same tasks, while also making calls to the global instances *Engine*, *Mouse* and *Keyboard* in the following situations:

   * call *Engine->setWindowDimensions(...)* if/when the window dimensions
     change.

-  * call *Engine->countFrame()* once per frame for Mango to keep track of the frame-rate, and *Engine->limitFps()* once per frame if you wish Mango to limit the frame rate (if you provide your own frame-limitting functionality, you should respect the value returned by *Engine->windowFPS()*)
+  * call *Engine->countFrame()* once per frame for Mango to keep track of the frame-rate, and *Engine->limitFps()* once per frame if you wish Mango to limit the frame rate (if you provide your own frame-limiting functionality, you should respect the value returned by *Engine->windowFPS()*)